kiboschool/log-analyzer/README.md

 System          6
 Functional      8

-Tests that are related to components: 20
+Tests that are related to "component": 20
 ```

 ## Bonus: File Format Checker

-Write a format checker function that makes sure that your file is ready for processing.
+Write a format checker function prepares your file for processing.

-It should print an error message if the file isn't ready for processing.

 Be sure to handle:
     - Empty Lines
     - Empty Files
     - Non Existent Files
     - Lines that are incorrectly formatted

+It should print an error message if the file isn't ready for processing.